ckeditor/ckeditor5/packages/ckeditor5-editor-decoupled/docs/framework/guides/document-editor.md

 </div>
 ```

-The `<div class="document-editor">...</<div>` element is the outermost container of the document editor and, although not mandatory, it is recommended to keep things together.
+The `<div class="document-editor">...</<div>` element is the outermost container of the document editor and, although not mandatory, it is recommended to use it to keep things together.

 <info-box warning>
 	Make sure the HTML structure is available in the DOM when the editor is created.
-To do so, put the editor bootstrap code somewhere later in HTML or use the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) event to defer your JavaScript execution until the DOM is up and ready.
+To do so, put the editor bootstrap code somewhere later in HTML or use the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) event to defer your JavaScript execution until the DOM is ready.
 </info-box>

 ### Styles